pinot-contrib/pinot-docs/basics/components/table/schema.md

 # Schema

 Each table in Pinot is associated with a schema.
 A schema defines:
-- What fields are present in the table along with the data types.
+- Fields in the table with their data types.
 - Whether the table uses column-based or table-based null handling.
-  See [Null value support](../../developers/advanced/null-value-support.md) for more information about this.
+  For more information, see [Null value support](../../developers/advanced/null-value-support.md).

 The schema is stored in Zookeeper along with the table configuration.